 - ✤ An outreach activity since 2005 - The EEE Parts Bulletin is a 4-10 page newsletter with articles of interest to the community. - Goal is to issue one to four times per year - > Distribution is to few thousand individuals in the user/supplier communities - Return on investment for NASA flight projects.
-A unique NASA outreach activity which is appreciated by the space community around the world. - FY21 Status Report: Released bulletins on non-hermetics, ESD testing, KGD. - o Impact of coronavirus: None
+A unique NASA outreach activity which is appreciated by the space community around the world. - FY22 Status Report: Released bulletin on GaN ESD testing. - o Impact of coronavirus: None